Kagiri2/Manhwa-Release-Bot/README.md

 Usage:

-.ping -> Most viewed manga on mreader today
+.top -> Most viewed manga on Mreader today
+.find -> Find an image of a manga/anime